~ Sandal Magna Castle ~

 of Henry, and helped in causing William to join Henry's son Robert

 Curthose in a rebellion.
-William I de Warrene supported the
+William I de Warenne supported the

 King against the barons but was fatally wounded by an arrow